What Is Lavender

 Lavender And Sleep

 Lavender is a natural sleep aid and can help improve sleep quality and treat insomnia.
 [2] This ability is due to its effects on the nervous system.
-Lavender contains compounds called terpenes, which modulate the activity of neurotransmitters in the brain involved in sleep regulation, such as GABA (gamma-aminobutyric acid) and serotonin.
+Lavender contains terpenes, which modulate the activity of neurotransmitters in the brain involved in sleep regulation, such as GABA (gamma-aminobutyric acid) and serotonin.
 [3]

 Serotonin is another neurotransmitter that plays a vital role in regulating sleep-wake cycles.
 Lavender increases serotonin levels in the brain, which promotes feelings of well-being and improves sleep quality.